AlexRogalskiy/tutorial-playwright/README.md

 2. Add your Applitools API Key as a [repository Secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) under the Settings tab called `APPLITOOLS_API_KEY`
 3. Navigate to the Actions tab, find and select the CI workflow, and select Run Workflow

+And that's it!
+Your tests should now be available to review in the Applitools dashboard.

 ## 🚀 Running the Tests Locally

 ### Installing Dependencies